-A report commissioned by global leader in engineering, Massachusetts Institute of Technology (MIT), has named Charles Sturt University (CSU) as one of the top emerging engineering courses in the world and has described the CSU degree as ‘completely rethinking what engineering educating should look like’.
+A report commissioned by global leader in engineering, Massachusetts Institute of Technology (MIT), has named the Charles Sturt University (CSU) engineering degree as one of the top emerging engineering courses in the world and has described the CSU degree as ‘completely rethinking what engineering educating should look like’.

 The recognition of CSU Engineering is the result of a benchmarking study of global state-of-the-art undergraduate engineering courses to support the MIT program of reform in undergraduate engineering education.

-The MIT-commissioned report, canvassed opinions from a wide range of international experts, and CSU was chosen among a small group of universities as an emerging leader in engineering education.
+The MIT-commissioned report, canvassed opinions from a wide range of international experts, and CSU was chosen among a small group of universities as an emerging leader in the field.

 “Charles Sturt University is among a small group of universities recognised as a world leader in engineering education.”

 Ian A Waitz, Dean of Engineering